Copyright 2019 CLICK WebDesigns

 Williams’ intensely personal and brilliantly tender masterpiece exposes the complexity of our memories, and the ways in which we can never truly escape them.
-Show dates are last weekend in February and first weekend in March 2019.
+Show opens on Friday, March 1, 2019 and runs for two weekends.
 The Glass Menagerie will be directed by Mark Giza with Stage Manager Janet Plumb.

 THE GLASS MENAGERIE

-On October 12 & 13, 2018 Mark Giza will be hosting the Theatre Guild of Hampden's Best of Broadway- A Salute to Our Favorite Musicals for two special nights at the Hampden Town Hall Auditorium.
-You'll see stars from many of our past shows performing songs from all your favorite musicals.
+On October 12 & 13, 2018 at 7 pm Mark Giza will be hosting the Theatre Guild of Hampden's Best of Broadway- A Salute to Our Favorite Musicals for two special nights at the Hampden Town Hall Auditorium.
+You'll enjoy songs from our past 12 years of musicals performed by the stars of your favorite shows - Cabaret, Chicago, Sunset Boulevard and more!
 Check back soon for more details.